Icy (Itzy song)

 "Icy" is a song by South Korean girl group Itzy from their debut EP, titled It'z Icy.
 It was released by JYP Entertainment as the lead single on July 29, 2019.

-On January 22, 2021, Itzy released their first English EP Not Shy (English Ver.), featuring the English version of "Icy", along with English versions of their other title tracks "Not Shy", "Wannabe" and "Dalla Dalla".

-Itzy's first compilation album It'z Itzy, released on December 22, 2021, includes both Korean and Japanese-language versions of "Icy".
-The Japanese lyrics were written by D&H.
+An English-language version of "Icy" was included on Itzy's first English EP Not Shy (English Ver.), while a Japanese-language version was included on their first compilation album It'z Itzy with lyrics written by D&H.

+Commercially, the song peaked at number ten on the Gaon Digital Chart, earning Itzy their second top-ten hit after "Dalla Dalla".
+It also topped the Billboard K-pop Hot 100, their first number-one song on the chart.
+Following the release of It'z Icy, Itzy promoted the song with live performances on several South Korean music television programs and amassed twelve music show trophies.

 Composition

 "Icy" was written by J. Y. Park and Penomeco.
 The song is written in the key D major and has a tempo of 125 beats per minute.
 It has been described as a "fiery and energetic summer song that promotes the quintet's passions about music."
 In a showcase, Itzy described the song as an extension of the group's first record, "Dalla Dalla," sharing similar meanings but having a more festive and upbeat air.
 The pre-chorus lyrics, consisting of lines such as "Icy but I'm on fire" and "Look at me, I'm not a liar," serves as the lead-up to the dynamic chorus of the song, and according to Billboards Tamar Herman, "may as well be the girl group's anthem."